Coding Styles: Imperative, Declarative and DSL🤯

 Sameer Kumar

-Working as Technical Consultant at Tarka Labs, India.
-I love Coding, Travelling and Teaching. 😇
+Working as Sr. Technical Consultant at Tarka Labs, India.
+I love Coding, Traveling and Teaching.